Corporate Governance

 <Status of Activities of the Board of Directors>

-In fiscal year 2022, the Board of Directors met a total of 12 times.
-The 12 Directors attended all of the meetings.
-Because Directors Shigeaki Yoshikawa and Tomoyasu Miura were elected at the 100th Ordinary General Meeting of Shareholders held on June 23, 2022, their attendance only applies to the Board of Directors meetings held after their appointment.
+In FY2023, the Board of Directors met a total of 12 times.
+The 12 directors attended all of the meetings.
 Major items discussed at the Board of Directors meetings are as follows.

 <Status of Activities of the Nomination Committee, the Audit Committee, and the Remuneration Committee>